molpopgen/pecnv/README.md

 ###The file contents

-The output file is gzipped text and contains a header line for easy processing using tools like R.  The columns are:

-1. chromo (string) = the chromosome
+The output file is gzipped BEDPE file.
+Missing values correspond to no information on the right or left end of a putative insertion.
+The score is the log10( coverage ) for the event.

+The 11th column is a colon-separated list of 6 signed integers:

-2. nplus (int) = the number of read pairs on the left-hand side/plus strand of the event.
+1. nplus (int) = the number of read pairs on the left-hand side/plus strand of the event.
-3. minus (int) = the number of read pairs on the right-hand side/minus strand of the event.
+2. minus (int) = the number of read pairs on the right-hand side/minus strand of the event.
 In total, columns 2 and 3 are the "coverage" in support of this event
-4. pfirst (int) = the first position of the left-hand cluster
-5. plast (int) = the last position of the left-hand cluster
-6. pdist (int) = the distance from the left-hand cluster to the first annotated TE 3' of the cluster
+3. pdist (int) = the distance from the left-hand cluster to the first annotated TE 3' of the cluster
-7. pin (bool) = 0 of the interval pfirst to plast does __not__ overlap an annotated TE, 1 if it __does__
+4. pin (bool) = 0 of the interval pfirst to plast does __not__ overlap an annotated TE, 1 if it __does__
-8. mfirst (int) = the first position of the right-hand cluster
-9. mlast (int) = the last position of the right-hand cluster
-10. mdist (int) = the distance from the right-hand cluster to the first annotated TE 5' of the cluster
+5. mdist (int) = the distance from the right-hand cluster to the first annotated TE 5' of the cluster
-11. min (bool) = 0 of the interval pfirst to plast does __not__ overlap an annotated TE, 1 if it __does__
+6. min (bool) = 0 of the interval pfirst to plast does __not__ overlap an annotated TE, 1 if it __does__

-The following comments apply to this file:

-* positions start from 1
-* The pfirst/plast and mfirst/mlast intervals are based on the alignment start positions of reads.
-In other words, they correpond to the run of positions given by what would be in the fourth column of a SAM record.
-* A value of -1 is used to represent "not applicable".
-Old versions of this code used to output NA, which was fine when the file was read using R, but problematic when read using C/C++, etc.
+log10(nplus + nminus) = the score column in the regular bedpe columns.
+Values of -1 represent missing data.

 * Values of -1 may occur if: nplus and/or nminus equal 0.
 The --tefile/-t option is not used, therfore pdist,pin,mdist, and min cannot be known.